named-data/NLSR/docs/ROUTER-CONFIG.rst

     general
     {
-        ; mandatory configuration command section network, site and router

-        network /ndn/         ; name of the network the router belongs to in ndn URI format site /edu/memphis/    ; name of the site the router belongs to in ndn URI format router /%C1.Router/router1    ; name of the network the router belongs to in ndn URI format
+        ; mandatory configuration command section network, site and router network /ndn/         ; name of the network the router belongs to in ndn URI format site /edu/memphis/    ; name of the site the router belongs to in ndn URI format router /%C1.Router/router1    ; name of the network the router belongs to in ndn URI format

-        ; lsa-refresh-time is the time in seconds, after which router will refresh its LSAs

-        lsa-refresh-time 1800      ; default value 1800.
+        ; lsa-refresh-time is the time in seconds, after which router will refresh its LSAs lsa-refresh-time 1800      ; default value 1800.
 Valid values 240-7200

+        ; InterestLifetime (in seconds) for LSA fetching lsa-interest-lifetime 4    ; default value 4.
+Valid values 1-60
-        ; log-level is to set the levels of log for NLSR

-        log-level  INFO       ; default value INFO, valid value DEBUG, INFO log-dir /var/log/nlsr/
+        ; log-level is to set the levels of log for NLSR log-level  INFO       ; default value INFO, valid value DEBUG, INFO log-dir /var/log/nlsr/
         seq-dir /var/lib/nlsr/